ABKAM2023/CS2-LevelsRanks-Core/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/ABKAM2023/CS2-LevelsRanks-Core/total?style=for-the-badge)

 # EN
+## Support for the plugin is provided on the Discord server: https://discord.gg/ChYfTtrtmS.
+You can also suggest ideas or report any bugs there.
 ## Description
 [C#] [Levels Ranks] Core system is based on a simple principle: players perform various actions in the game, which result in either gaining or losing experience points.
 Achieving or losing a certain amount of these points leads to obtaining the corresponding rank.
 The number of available ranks can be customized and edited at discretion.